What are the Symptoms of Parasomnia Sleep Disorders?

 Your doctor can then treat your parasomnia sleep disorder in the following ways:

 - CPAP (continuous positive airway pressure) Machine - for parasomnias related to obstructive sleep apnea, a serious sleep disorder associated with loud, chronic snoring

 - Lifestyle changes- such as avoiding the use of alcohol and drugs

-To find out whether you have a parasomnia sleep disorder, make an appointment today with Dr. Malhotra at Sleep & Neuroscience Associates in Greenwich, CT.
+To find out whether you have a parasomnia sleep disorder, make an appointment today with our doctors at Sleep & Neuroscience Associates in Greenwich, CT.
 He specializes in the diagnosis and treatment of sleep disorders and will help you get the rest you need.